 Prerequisite: Graduate standing in Sociology or permission of instructor.
 Description, analysis and interpretation of political behavior through application of sociological concepts.
-(Same as KSU 72544) Seminar 681 CROSS CULTURAL PERSPECTIVES IN AGING
+(Same as KSU 72544) Seminar

-Prerequisite: Graduate standing in Sociology or permission of instructor.
+681 CROSS CULTURAL PERSPECTIVES IN AGING Prerequisite: Graduate standing in Sociology or permission of instructor.
 A comparison of aging in various cultures and societies around the world.
-686 POPULATION

-Prerequisite: Graduate standing in Sociology or permission of instructor.
+POPULATION Prerequisite: Graduate standing in Sociology or permission of instructor.
 Analysis of basic population theory and methods.
 Trends and differentials in fertility, mortality, migration and selected social demographic variables also considered.
 (Same as KSU 72656) Seminar.

+SOCIAL CHANGE

-SOCIAL CHANGE Prerequisite: Graduate standing in Sociology or permission of instructor.
+Prerequisite: Graduate standing in Sociology or permission of instructor.
 Advanced seminar in theories of social change.
 (Same as KSU 72320) Seminar.

-MASTER'S RESEARCH PAPER (Must be repeated for a minimum of six credits.)
+MASTER'S RESEARCH PAPER

+(Must be repeated for a minimum of six credits.)
 Prerequisite: Graduate standing in Sociology or permission of instructor.
-Supervised writing of a paper for Master's Research Paper READINGS IN CONTEMPORARY SOCIOLOGICAL LITERATURE

-(May be repeated) Prerequisites: Graduate standing in Sociology, seven credits of sociology, and permission of advisor, instructor, and chair of the department.
-Intensive reading and interpretation of written material in student's chosen field of interest.
+Supervised writing of a paper for Master's Research Paper pretation of written material in student's chosen field of interest.
 Regular conferences with instructor.

+RFADINGS IN CONTEMPORARY SOCIOLOGICAL LITERATURE (May be repeated) Prerequisites: Graduate standing in Sociology, seven credits of sociology, and permission of advisor, instructor, and chair of the department.
+Intensive reading and inter-